 Students in the Paris Program may take one or two courses per semester at one of SLC's French partner universities.
 This option provides students with an excellent opportunity to integrate themselves into the French academic system and gain access to a wide variety of courses in the humanities and the social sciences.
 Available options depend on students' level of proficiency in the French language and their academic background.
-Students who wish to register for classes in French at Parisian universities must demonstrate a "B2" (advanced/independent) language level before their arrival in Paris, based on previous coursework (usually Intermediate French II or equivalent).
+Students who wish to register for classes in French at Parisian universities must demonstrate a "B2" (advanced/independent) language level before their arrival in Paris, based on previous coursework (in general, completion of a 5th semester-level course of college French is required).
 Students enrolled in French university courses will also benefit from individual support and guidance during weekly conference sessions organized by the Program (see p.
 12).

-- Sorbonne Université (courses in French only): art history & archeology; French language/linguistics; French and comparative literature; history; musicology; philosophy - Université Paris Cité (courses in French only): arts and letters; economics; film studies; geography and planning; history; linguistics; literature; sociology; psychology - Sciences Po (courses in English or in French depending on students' level): option reserved for students specializing in economics, international relations, law, and political science
+- Sorbonne Université (courses in French only): art history & archeology; French language/linguistics; French and comparative literature; history; musicology; philosophy - Université Paris Cité (courses in French only): arts and letters; economics; film studies; geography and planning; history; law; linguistics; literature; sociology; psychology number of spaces are reserved for students specializing in international relations and political science.